camilo1498/widget_screenshot_plus/README.md

 ![Pub Version](https://img.shields.io/pub/v/widget_screenshot_plus)
 ![License](https://img.shields.io/badge/license-MIT-blue)

+This package is a Fork of [widget_screenshot](https://pub.dev/packages/widget_screenshot) updated to the lasted version of flutter and dart.

-A powerful Flutter package for capturing widgets as images, including scrollable content and complex layouts.
+A Flutter package for capturing widgets as images, including scrollable content and complex layouts.
 Perfect for sharing app content, creating previews, or saving widget states.

 ## Features